Python-SIP/sip/sphinx/c_api.rst

     :param destroy:
         non-zero if all C++ instances and C structures owned by Python should be destroyed when the interpreter exits.
 This is the default.

-.. c:function:: sipNewUserTypeFunc sipSetNewUserTypeHandler(const sipTypeDef *td, sipNewUserTypeFunc handler)

-    .. versionadded:: 4.19

-    The allows a function to be specified that is called whenever a user defined sub-class of a C/C++ type is created (i.e. one implemented in Python).
-It is normalled called from a module's :directive:`%PostInitialisationCode`.
-It is provided as an alternative to providing a meta-type when the limited Python API is enabled.

-    :param td:
-        the :ref:`generated type object <ref-type-objects>` corresponding to the C/C++ type.
-    :param handler:
-        the function that is called whenever a user defined sub-class of the type is created.
-The function takes a single argument which is the :c:type:`sipWrapperType` of the user defined class.
-It returns an :c:type:`int` which is 0 if there was no error.
-A Python exception is raised and -1 returned if there was an error.
-    :return:
-        the previously installed handler.
-This allows handlers to be chained.

 .. c:function:: void sipSetTypeUserData(sipWrapperType *type, void *data)